guiguito/AppStoresMCP/README.md

 # App Store MCP Server

+> **⚠️ Experimental Status**: This MCP server is experimental and provided as-is.
+No ongoing fixes or maintenance are planned at this time.
+Feel free to fork and improve the project for your own needs.

 A comprehensive Node.js TypeScript MCP (Model Context Protocol) server that provides complete app store scraping functionality through multiple transport protocols.
 This server integrates with Google Play Store and Apple App Store scraping libraries to offer full access to all available scraping methods, returning raw data models to preserve complete information.

 ## Features